-Jakar Yugyal Dzong, commonly known as Jakar Dzong, is situated on a ridge above the Jakar village of Chamkhar valley in Bhumtang.
+Jakar Yugyal Dzong, commonly known as Jakar Dzong, is situated on a ridge above the Jakar village of Chamkhar valley in Bumthang.

 There are different accounts of the origin of the Dzong.
-Some believe that the Dzong was built by Lam Ngagi Wang Chuk (1517 - 1554) who came to Bhutan to spread the teachings of the Drukpa Kagyupa Buddhism order.
+Some believe that the Dzong was built by Lam Ngagi Wangchuk (1517 - 1554) who came to Bhutan to spread the teachings of the Drukpa Kagyupa Buddhist order.
 It is said that a white bird perched on where Jakar Dzong was situated.
-This is considered an auspicious sign.
-According to the oral legend, a ....
+This is considered an auspicious sign. ....
 Read More »

-Punakha Dzong was built in 1637 by Zhabdrung Ngawang Namgyel, the founder of Bhutanese state.
-It was originally named Puntang Dechen Phodrang Dzong which means the Palace of Great Bliss.
+Zhabdrung Ngawang Namgyel, the founder of Bhutanese state, built Punakha Dzong in 1637.
+It was originally named Puntang Dechen Phodrang Dzong, which means the Palace of Great Bliss.

 Punakha Dong was built on the 8th day and 8th month of the Fire ox year in 1673.
-The dzong was attacked by the Tibetan in 1639 and 1644.
-The attacks were successfully repelled by the defenders.
-To commemorate the victory, a New Year festival was introduced and Yu Gyal Gonkhang Chen Mo, "the great sh ....
+The Tibetan attacked the dzong in 1639 and 1644.
+The defenders successfully repelled the attacks.
+To commemorate the victory, a New Year festival was introduced and Yu Gyal Gonkhang Chen Mo, "t ....
 Read More »

 Known as "fortress of the glorious religion", Tashichho Dzong, or popularly known as Thimphu Dzong, is an impressive structure that houses the Bhutanese government and stand on the right side of the Wangchu River (Thimphu).

 The Dzong originated with the building of Dho-Ngon (Blue Stone) Dzong on a hill above Thimphu River where Dechenphodrang stands by Lama Gyalwa Lhanangpa.
-On the 17th century, the followers of Lama Gyalwa Lhanangpa were completely crush by Zhabdrung Ngawang N ....
+On the 17th century, the followers of Lama Gyalwa Lhanangpa were completely crush by ....
 Read More »

 The Trongsa Dzong literally means the Dzong on the tip of a Dungkhar (of the never changing country of Druk and the everlasting Dharm).
 Trongsa Dzong is situated overlooking the Mangdechhu River.

 Trongsa Dzong was founded by Yingzin Ngagi Wangchuk, a descendant of Ngawang Chogyal and a revered follower of Kuenkhen Pema Karpo.
 In 1541, he meditated at the village of Yueli in Trongsa, a few kilometers from the present Dzong.
-During the meditation, he saw lighted butter lamp below the ridge ....
+During the meditation, he saw lighte ....
 Read More »

 Zhabdrung Ngawang Namgyel was supposedly at Chimi Lhakhang in Punakha when he met a decrepit old man.
 He described a ridge in the present-day Wangdue Phodrang as a ’sleeping elephant’ and told Zhabdrung that he would unite the country by building a Dzong on the ’neck’ of the ridge.
 The Zhabdrung, surmising the old man to be Yeshey Gonpo (Mahakala), took his suggestion and sent forth a noble to study the area.
 As the emissary drew close to the area, he saw four raves ci ....
 Read More »